wtorricos/SAFEFromScratch/Readme.md

 ```
 Now you can run `dotnet fable watch --run webpack-dev-server` to run fable and the web server in parallel and see your changes be reloaded in real time.

-## Fake Build
+<h1 id="fake-build">Fake Build</h1>

 We still need to start the server, the client and fable.
-So it's time to simplify this process with the help of [fake](https://fake.build/)
+So it's time to simplify this process with the help of [fake](https://fake.build/).

+Note: This is one of my favorite tools as it will speed up your development process by automating some tasks that you do regularly.
+Be sure to pay attention so you can keep adding tasks that make your life easier.

 Although we could use the fake-cli along with a .fsx script we are going to use the same approach as the SAFE template and create a build project.
   - Create a Build project in the root folder of the repo.
-    - dotnet new console -lang F# --name Build --output ./
+    - `dotnet new console -lang F# --name Build --output ./`
-    - Note output ./ this is very important since we want the .fsproj file to be in the root folder so we can call commands with dotnet run directly.
+    - Note the parameter `--output ./` this is very important since we want the .fsproj file to be in the root folder so we can call commands with dotnet run directly.
   - Add Fake.Core.Target package `dotnet add package Fake.Core.Target`.
   - Add Fake.IO.FileSystem `dotnet add package Fake.IO.FileSystem` we are going to use it to delete folders in the clean step later.
   - Add the project to the solution.